jamesrohan19/Hurricane-Analysis/README.md

 # Hurricane-Analysis
 You will work to write several functions that organize and manipulate data about Category 5 Hurricanes, the strongest hurricanes as rated by their wind speed.
 Each one of these functions will use a number of parameters, conditionals, lists, dictionaries, string manipulation, and return statements.

-#Hurricane Analysis
+# Hurricane Analysis
-##Overview
+## Overview
 This project is slightly different than others you have encountered thus far on Codecademy.
 Instead of a step-by-step tutorial, this project contains a series of open-ended requirements which describe the project you’ll be building.
 There are many possible ways to correctly fulfill all of these requirements, and you should expect to use the internet, Codecademy, and other resources when you encounter a problem that you cannot easily solve.

-Project Goals
+## Project Goals
 You will work to write several functions that organize and manipulate data about Category 5 Hurricanes, the strongest hurricanes as rated by their wind speed.
 Each one of these functions will use a number of parameters, conditionals, lists, dictionaries, string manipulation, and return statements.

-##Prerequisites
-1.
+## Prerequisites
-In order to complete this project, you should have completed the Loops and Dictionaries sections of the Learn Python 3 Course.
+1. In order to complete this project, you should have completed the Loops and Dictionaries sections of the Learn Python 3 Course.

-##Project Requirements
+## Project Requirements
-2.
-Hurricanes, also known as cyclones or typhoons, are one of the most powerful forces of nature on Earth.
+2. Hurricanes, also known as cyclones or typhoons, are one of the most powerful forces of nature on Earth.
 Due to climate change caused by human activity, the number and intensity of hurricanes has risen, calling for better preparation by the many communities that are devastated by them.
 As a concerned environmentalist, you want to look at data about the most powerful hurricanes that have occurred.

 Begin by looking at the damages list.
 The list contains strings representing the total cost in USD($) caused by 34 category 5 hurricanes (wind speeds ≥ 157 mph (252 km/h )) in the Atlantic region.
 For some of the hurricanes, damage data was not recorded ("Damages not recorded"), while the rest are written in the format "Prefix-B/M", where B stands for billions (1000000000) and M stands for millions (1000000).